gggruja/PAC_SRB_2020/infrastructure/README.md

 From directory of backend and frontend where the Dockerfile is.

 ### Dashboard
-In a dashboard folder there is two dashboard that needed  to be imported one in keycloack for relm, clients, users, roles, etc. and one in grafana for monitoring.
+In a dashboard folder there is dashboard that needed to be imported - grafana for monitoring.

+### Realm folder inside infrastructure/terraform
+In a realm folder there is realm for keycloack users.